The Best Finance Podcasts That Will Make You Think Differently About Money

 4. The Clark Howard Show

-One of the most popular and most listened to podcasts about finances is The Clark Howard Show.
+One of the most popular and best finance podcasts is The Clark Howard Show.

 His episodes incorporate a range of financial topics, including how to build up your savings and how to reduce your expenses.